Social Engineering: What is Vishing?

 - Business atmosphere: You hear a lot of background noise so it sounds like a call center rather than a guy in a basement.
 The scammers either do have a call center, or are playing sound effects.

-If the victim falls for the scam and provides personal information, he or she mostly ends up becoming a victim of identity theft.
+Consequently if the victim falls for the scam and provides personal information, he or she mostly ends up becoming a victim of identity theft.

 Real life scenario #1